SEKOIA-IO/documentation/docs/integration/categories/network_security/cisco_wsa.md

 #### Enable Syslog Forwarding

-1. **Log on your Cisco Web Security Appliance** and follow [this guide](https://www.cisco.com/c/en/us/td/docs/security/wsa/wsa11-0/user_guide/b_WSA_UserGuide/b_WSA_UserGuide_chapter_010111.html#ariaid-title7) to create a log subscription with the retrieval method `Syslog Push` and the concentrator as the destination.
+- Log on your Cisco Web Security Appliance
+- Follow [this guide](https://www.cisco.com/c/en/us/td/docs/security/wsa/wsa11-0/user_guide/b_WSA_UserGuide/b_WSA_UserGuide_chapter_010111.html#ariaid-title7) to create a log subscription with the retrieval method `Syslog Push` and the concentrator as the destination.

 ### Instruction on Sekoia